Reinforcement Learning Policy Recommendation for Interbank Network Stability: Model

 \subsection{Banks microfoundations: the dynamics of lending agreements and trading strategies}

-In order to meet their liquidity needs, at the beginning of each day, agents meet in the interbank market and sign bilateral potential lending agreements representing the directed links $(i,j)\in V_t$.
-These agreements can be interpreted as credit lines, which are valid during t, and can be used at the request of the borrower $j$ in case of the lender $i$ available liquidity.
-The set of all potential lending agreements reproduces the interbank network topology.\\ Let us now explain in detail the mechanism that governs the formation/evolution of credit relationships between financial institutions.
-We assume that banks are risk neutral agents operating in a perfect competition environment with the purpose of optimizing their expected profit.
+At the beginning of each day, agents meet in the interbank market to meet their liquidity needs and sign bilateral potential lending agreements representing the directed links $(i,j)\in V_t$.
+These agreements can be interpreted as credit lines, which are valid during t and can be used at the request of the borrower $j$ in case of the lender $i$ available liquidity.
+The set of all potential lending agreements reproduces the potential interbank network topology\footnote{The creation of these links predates the deposit shock, which is why they are potential.
+These credit lanes, common in interbank markets, can be interpreted as mutual 'promises' of help between financial institutions in case of liquidity needs.}.\\ Let us now explain in detail the mechanism that governs the formation/evolution of credit relationships between financial institutions.
+We assume banks are risk-neutral agents operating in a perfect competition environment to optimize their expected profit.
 The bank $i$ expected profit for a loan provided to $j$ is given by

 where $p_t^{j}$ is the probability that the borrower does not fail, $r_t^{i,j}$ the interest rate asked by the lender $i$ to the borrower $j$, $c_t^{i,j}$ the maximum amount $i$ is willing to lend to $j$.
-Moreover, $\xi$ is the liquidation cost of assets, $A_t^{j}$, pledged as collateral, and $\phi$ and $\chi$ the screening costs of creating a credit link that decrease with the debtor dimension and increase with the creditor size (see \cite{dell2004information} and \cite{maudos2004factors}, for empirical evidence).
-Specifically, Eq. \ref{Eq:profit} captures the lender's expected revenue in the event that the borrower does or does not meet her obligations (first and second term on the right side, respectively), and the opportunity cost of the agreement (last two variables in Eq. \ref{Eq:profit}).
-Moreover, to model a proxy for the debtor's $j$ survival probability, we apply a heuristic rule.
-Recalling that the borrower fails if her equity becomes negative, $E_t^j<0$, the probability of surviving is simply given by the closeness between $j$'s equity and the highest net-worth in the system, i.e.
+Moreover, $\xi$ is the liquidation cost of assets, $A_t^{j}$, pledged as collateral, and $\phi$ and $\chi$ the screening costs of creating a credit link that decrease with the debtor dimension and increase with the creditor size (see \cite{dell2004information}, and \cite{maudos2004factors}, for empirical evidence).
+Specifically, Eq. \ref{Eq:profit} captures the lender's expected revenue if the borrower does or does not meet her obligations (the first and the second term on the right side, respectively), and the opportunity cost of the agreement (last two variables in Eq. \ref{Eq:profit}).
+Moreover, we apply a heuristic rule to model a proxy for the debtor's $j$ survival probability.
+Recalling that the borrower fails if her equity becomes negative, $E_t^j<0$, the probability of surviving is given by the closeness between $ j$'s equity and the highest net worth in the system, i.e.

-Finally, the maximum amount that the lender $i$ is willing to lend to $j$, that is the lending capacity, $c_t^{i,j}$, in Eq. \ref{Eq:profit} is defined as